chihchuan35/South-Australia-Aged-Care-Need-Quality-Gap-Analysis/README.md

 Staffing levels are broadly compliant across South Australia.
 On average, total care minutes exceed the target by 9.5 minutes per resident per day, and 82.7% of services meet their total care-minute target.

-However, staffing performance differs by ownership type.
-Government providers have the largest staffing surplus and highest target attainment rate, while Private for Profit providers operate much closer to the required target.
+However, staffing performance differs sharply by ownership type.
+Government providers run the largest surplus and meet the total care-minute target in 95.7% of services, whereas Private for Profit providers have the lowest attainment at 76.6% — running closest to, and least often above, the minimum

 At the regional level, staffing does not fully explain quality outcomes.
 Care-risk indicators such as falls, polypharmacy, restrictive practices and antipsychotic use provide additional insight into quality risk.